 “In Karagem, we found pug marks from two different snow leopards in two locations: on Chibit pass and in the middle Karagem River.
 The pug marks in Karagem and Kara-Ayry are identical, but traveling in different directions, and the distance between the two locations is significant!”

-Sergei and a much larger team will return in February and hope to capturing images of last year’s snow leopard cubs and their mother, Vita.
+Our researcher and a much larger team will return in February and hope to capturing images of last year’s snow leopard cubs and their mother, Vita.